Jana is a baking enthusiast. She loves sharing tips and recipes with fellow flour-sprinkled souls.

 But how do things go wrong, exactly?
 The reason is interesting.
 When your oven is too toasty, the outside layer of the cake receives more heat than the batter within.
 This causes the exterior and the interior to mature at different rates.
 The crust cooks a lot faster than the cake’s innards and this causes cracks to appear.

 Use a thermometer to nail the right temperature.
 If you do not have one, consider investing in an accurate thermometer designed for cooking and baking.
 You'll thank yourself later!

 Culprit 2: You've Used the Incorrect Pan

 At least once in our lives, most of us are guilty of the following scenario.
-We rush around, get all excited about trying a new recipe, have all the ingredients—and then you realize the pan is not quite the right size.
+We rush around, get all excited about trying a new recipe, we have all the ingredients—and then you realize that the pan is not quite the right size.
 Oh well, since it’s just a little too big or small, we decide to use it anyway.

 Additional Crust Care Tips

 - Peeking at your yummy cake through the oven window is allowed—but don’t open the oven’s door until the baking time is up.

 - Bread can also crack rather badly, but this is normally prevented by pressing a line down the middle of the dough before slotting the pan into the oven

 - An advanced tip is to place a bowl of water in the oven when you adjust the recipe to fit a different size pan.
 The steam produced by the water can help to bake the batter more evenly.

 © 2019 Jana Louise Smit